 - We provide a Certificate of Destruction documenting the secure shredding of your PHI.

-One-time Shredding – For the occasional or infrequent need to destroy medical records we offer our onetime shredding service.
-So if you’re a small medical office and it’s time for you annual purge of patient charts or you’re a hospital that needs to get rid of years of health files at one time then our one-time service is what you’re looking for.
+One-time Destruction – For the occasional or infrequent need to destroy medical records we offer our one-time shredding service.
+So if you’re a small medical office and it’s time for your annual purge of patient charts or you’re a hospital that needs to get rid of years of health files at one time then our one-time service is what you’re looking for.
 Our one-time service is medical record shredding only when you call for it.
 The frequency is whenever you have the need.

 Choose NAID AAA Certified to be Compliant